Knowing

 - Essential meaning (my usage): action to ability

-Philosophical Significance
+Philosophical significance

 Connects knowledge directly to capability/power.
 In my system, knowing is not passive information but active ability, aligning with Scots ken meaning both 'know' and 'can' and thus a close cognate of realize.

-Usage in This Lexicon
+Usage in this lexicon

-- Precise connection between knowledge and capability
+- establishes a precise connection between knowledge and capability;

-- Eliminates passive 'information storage' connotations
+- eliminates passive 'information storage' connotations;

-- Aligns with power-knowledge philosophical tradition
+- aligns with the power-knowledge philosophical tradition.

 Related Terms